 Spring 2020 Newsletter

 Dear Friends of UW Philosophy, I write to you from my new “office suite”, a desk previously known as the dining room table, combined with a videoconference room conveniently located in my bedroom.
 My teen and I negotiate private spaces for Zoom meetings and search for solid internet connections.
 The transformation of our lives has been both dramatic and quiet.
 This unanticipated change descended right in the middle of a bustling, productive year for the Department of Philosophy.
-Our courses… Read more
+Our… Read more

 The Department of Philosophy is pleased to announce that three new Assistant Professors will be joining us beginning in Autumn 2020.
 Please join us in welcoming these three distinguished scholars to the department!
 José Mendoza – philosophy of race, philosophy of law, Latin American philosophy Amelia Wirts – philosophy of law, political philosophy, feminist theory,… Read more